nael-fridhi/csv-to-parquet-aws/README.md

 2. Package the binary:
     `zip function.zip binaryFile`

-3. Also you'll need to set the executable bit in the zipfile.
-There are a bunch of ways to do this, if you want to do it on windows, you'll need to run a [python script](./golang/script.py) which i find it in the stackoverflow.
+3. Also sometinmes you'll need to set the executable bit in the zipfile.
+There are a bunch of ways to do this, if you want to do it on windows, you'll need to run a [python script](https://stackoverflow.com/questions/57964626/permissions-denied-when-trying-to-invoke-go-aws-lambda-function) which i find it in the stackoverflow.

 ## Spark Scala

 For spark scala:

-1. package a JAR file using sbt including the spark dependencies
+1. package a JAR file using sbt or maven including the spark dependencies

 2. Pass this Jar file to the lambda function